Phenomenological study of two minor zeros in neutrino mass matrix using trimaximal mixing: Conclusion

 Under these transformation the diagonal Dirac mass matrices are generated automatically for both charged leptons and neutrinos.
 Also, under $Z_8$ transformation the elements $(1,1)$ and $(2,2)$ of Majorana mass matrix $M_R$ remain invariant.
 We can obtain non zero elements $(1,2)$ by introducing real scalar field $\chi_{12}$ which changes sign under $Z_8$ transformation and $(1,3)$ by introducing complex scalar fields $\chi_{13}$ which under $Z_8$ transformation gets multiplied by $\omega^7$ for $M_R$.
 In the absence of any scalar singlets other elements of $M_R$ remain zero .
 The Majorana mass matrix $M_R$ can be written as

 This gives two minor zero conditions corresponding to Class $A_1$ in the neutrino mass matrix.
 Class $A_2$ can also be realised similarly for different $M_R$.

-\section{conclusion}
+\section{Conclusion}

 We explore the consequences of two minor zeros in the neutrino mass matrix using trimaximal mixing matrix.
 There are total fifteen possible patterns and out of these only two patterns namely class $A_1$ and class $A_2$ are found to be phenomenologically acceptable for TM$_1$ and TM$_2$ mixing matrix, respectively.
 We perform a naive $\chi^2$ analysis to find the best fit values of the two unknown parameters $\theta$ and $\phi$ of the TM mixing matrix.
 We include five observables in our $\chi^2$ analysis namely, the three mixing angles~$(\theta_{13}, \theta_{12}, \theta_{23})$ and the two mass squared differences~$(\Delta m_{21}^2, \Delta m_{32}^2)$.
 It is found that class $A_2$ with TM$_1$ mixing matrix provides the best fit to the experimental results.
-All the patterns show normal mass ordering.
-We also give prediction of several unknown parameters such as the absolute neutrino mass scale, the effective Majorana mass, the effective electron antineutrino mass, three CP violating phases and the Jarlskog invariant measure of CP violation.
+We also discuss the degree of fine tuning in the elements of the mass matrix for both classes $A_1$ and $A_2$ by introducing a new parameter $d_{FT}$.
+The $d_{FT}$ value is quite large in case of TM$_{1}$ mixing matrix for both the classes although the $\chi^2_{min}$ value obtained for Class $A_2$ is quite small.
+Based on the $d_{FT}$ value, one can conclude that the degree of fine tuning in the mass matrix element is quite strong in case of TM$_{1}$ mixing matrix.
+The two allowed classes show normal mass ordering.
+We also give prediction of several unknown parameters such as the absolute neutrino mass scale, the effective Majorana mass, the effective electron anti-neutrino mass, three CP violating phases and the Jarlskog invariant measure of CP violation.
 The effective Majorana mass obtained for each pattern is within the reach of neutrinoless double beta decay experiment.
 The upper bound on the effective electron anti-neutrino mass obtained for each pattern is beyond the reach of current $\beta$ decay experiments.
-We also discuss the degree of fine tuning in the elements of the mass matrix for all the patterns by introducing a new parameter $d_{FT}$.
-We observe that for the class $A_1$ and $A_2$ with TM$_2$ mixing matrix, the fine tuning among the elements of the mass matrix is small compared to TM$_1$ mixing matrix.
 Moreover, we also discuss the symmetry realization of Class $A_1$ in the framework of type-I seesaw model using Abelian symmetry group $Z_8$.

 The elements of neutrino mass matrix using TM$_1$ mixing matrix can be written as

 Using TM$_2$ mixing matrix, we can write the elements of neutrino mass matrix as